 Albumen.
-In composition albumen very closely resembles casein, differing from this only in not containing sulphur.
+In composition albumen very closely resembles casein, differing from it chiefly in being rich in sulphur but lacking in phosporus.
 It is soluble and unaffected by rennet, which causes most of it to pass into the whey in the manufacture of cheese.
 It is coagulated at a temperature of 170° F. It is in their behavior toward heat and rennet that casein and albumen radically differ.